ARDIANTIONO

 RESEARCH PROJECTS

-Integrating multiple datasets to inform species population status
+Integrating multiple datasets to inform species population and biodiversity status

 Species population status is often derived from a single data source, which has limitations in spatial and temporal scales.
 Using Sumatran tiger study case, we combine multiple data sources to inform precise estimates of landscape-wide tiger occupancy.
 We extended our data integration framework to identify the most cost-effective approach to monitor threatened species .